openconfig/featureprofiles/feature/experimental/ancxplaceholder/readme.md

 # RT-1.35: ancx placeholder test

 ## Summary
-This is a placeholder test to cover for all anCX OCpaths that are not already covered in any FNT.
+This is a placeholder test to cover for all missing OCpaths required for edge aggregation that are not already covered in any FNT.

 ### Config paths